 Not to mention the minor repair and maintenance work.
 Getting a good tenant can be a slight challenge, but if you enlist the help of a property management company, that won’t be a problem.

-A house can be an income property, especially if it’s the kind where you can rent out a part of it.
+A house can be a rental income property, especially if it’s the kind where you can rent out parts of it.
 A good example is a multi-residential house.
-It has a greater potential of making you some money in the form of cash returns, appreciation, and equity when the right time comes, unless you have renters in leases.
-Their only downside is that the level of repair and maintenance works could be relatively high.
+It has a greater potential of making you some money in the form of cash returns, appreciation, and equity when the right time comes, unless you have renters still in leases.
+Their only downside is that the level of repair and maintenance could be relatively high.

 This is yet another common option that happens in most cities.
-It involves acquiring a fixer-upper then renovating it for the purpose of selling it.
+It involves acquiring a fixer-upper and then renovating it for the purpose of reselling it.
 It’s a relatively risky venture, but worth a shot where due diligence has been carried out.

 There are a few more important things you must know about real estate investment in Ontario’s capital:

 First, prices in Toronto are constantly rising.
-The longer you sit on making a decision, the higher prices will get.
-The demand for properties is huge, so sellers can, in many respects, expect to get whatever price they want.
-And someone will pay it.
-It’s important that potential investors remember to be wise, but speedy, in their decisions.
+The longer you sit on making a decision, the higher prices will go.
+The demand for properties is huge, so sellers can, in many respects, expect to get whatever price they want—someone will pay it.
+It’s important that potential investors remember to be wise but speedy in their decisions.

-Second, bidding wars are less of a potential and more of a sure thing when looking at purchasing property in the Toronto area.
-The huge number of buyers and investors looking in the area means that every auction can get a little hot.
-Expect a lot of bids to come in on properties by potential homeowners and investors alike.
+Second, bidding wars are less of a possibility and more of a sure thing when looking at purchasing a property in the Toronto area.
+The huge number of buyers and investors looking in the area means that every sale can get a little hot.
+Expect a lot of bids to come in on properties from potential homeowners and investors alike.